IH 35 Shared Use Path

 No, there are no drinking water facilities available on the IH 35 Shared Use Path for dogs.
 It is crucial to bring an ample supply of water for your pet, especially during warmer weather or longer walks.

-The IH 35 Shared Use Path is mostly sun-exposed, with a low shade proxy percent of 0.0493.
-This means it can get quite hot, so planning your visits for cooler parts of the day is recommended.
+The IH 35 Shared Use Path is largely sun-exposed, with only about 5% shade coverage.
+This means it can become very hot, especially during sunny days.
+It's highly recommended to plan your walks for cooler parts of the day, such as early mornings or late evenings.

 The trail surface is predominantly concrete (73%), which is hard and can retain heat, potentially impacting dog paws.
 Consider protective booties, especially during warmer months, and check your dog's paws after the walk.

-The IH 35 Shared Use Path has a low mud risk score of 0.0461 and is mostly paved, so it is unlikely to get very muddy.
-This makes it a reliable option for walks even after rain.
+The IH 35 Shared Use Path has a low mud risk because it is mostly paved.
+This means it is unlikely to get very muddy even after rain, making it a reliable option for walks in various weather conditions.

 There are 38 parking spots available, and a parking fee may be possible at some entrances.
 It's advisable to be prepared for potential parking costs when planning your visit.